MimiMoore/CsrFence/README.md

 ## Requirements and limitations

-* CSRFence requires .NET Framework 4.5 and higher.
+* CSRFence requires .NET Framework 4.8.
 * Only ASP.NET Web Forms are protected.
 The module does not work for ASP.NET MVC or Web Pages, there are other ways for those.

 ## Contact author